capnproto/capnproto/doc/index.md

 **_Won't fixed-width integers, unset optional fields, and padding waste space on the wire?_**

 Yes.
-However, since all these extra bytes are zeros, when bandwidth matters, we can apply an extremely fast compression scheme to remove them.
-Cap'n Proto calls this "packing" the message;
-it achieves similar (better, even) message sizes to protobuf encoding, and it's still faster.
+However, since all these extra bytes are zeros, when bandwidth matters, we can apply an extremely fast Cap'n-Proto-specific compression scheme to remove them.
+Cap'n Proto calls this "packing" the message; it achieves similar (better, even) message sizes to protobuf encoding, and it's still faster.

 When bandwidth really matters, you should apply general-purpose compression, like [zlib](http://www.zlib.net/) or [Snappy](https://code.google.com/p/snappy/), regardless of your